Here is a quick list of Twitter for authors tips, tricks, and how-to’s that may help you understand how Twitter works.

 Again, slowly and modestly.
 Maximum, 40 users per day.
 Always unfollow less than you follow each day, as hopefully, the difference will be made up by those who follow you.

 As your account grows, you can increase your daily following, but again, very slowly.
 The Twitter limit for following in one day is 400, but you should never get close to this number.

 For my own larger accounts that now have over 100,000 followers each, my daily follows never exceed 150, which is a very small percentage.

 Twitter for authors, it’s not a race.
 It’s about gaining real followers who will engage with your Tweets.

-For many reasons, Twitter has a transient user base, so this needs to be factored into your planning.
+For many reasons, Twitter has a transient user base, so you need to factor this into your planning.

-The added benefit is that if you are posting great content, they have followed so few accounts that they have a much greater chance of reading and engaging with your content.
+The added benefit is that if you are posting great content, they have followed so few accounts that they have a much higher chance of reading and engaging with your content.